HRemonen/Distilled/README.md

 ## Initial setup

-Initialize the project environment variables with
+Install dependencies and initialize the project environment variables with

 ```bash
 npm run init